kevin-allen/spikeA/docs/cython.md

 # c code with cython

-We should try to avoid writing c code as much as possible as it makes it much harder to read for people not use to it.
+In general, we should try to avoid writing c code as much as possible as it makes it much harder to read for most user and it is harder to debug.
-It is also much harder to debug as the code needs to be compiled.

 But sometime c code is needed for speed.
 Below is an example of how I added a function to calculate spike-time crosscorrelation to the spikeA package.
 I had tried to speed it up with numba but I needed more control in the for loop.